harshalrj25/EasyPullToRefresh/README.md

 [![License](https://img.shields.io/cocoapods/l/EasyPullToRefresh.svg?style=flat)](https://cocoapods.org/pods/EasyPullToRefresh)
 [![Platform](https://img.shields.io/cocoapods/p/EasyPullToRefresh.svg?style=flat)](https://cocoapods.org/pods/EasyPullToRefresh)

-Easily integrate pull to refresh without any hassle.Handle an empty tableview with a single line.
+Easily integrate pull to refresh without any hassle.
+Handle empty tableview with a single line.
 No need to add anything to storyboard or xib or code.

-## Example
+## Example :books:

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## Installation
+## Installation :hourglass_flowing_sand:

 EasyPullToRefresh is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile: